earthlab/firedpy/README.md

 <img width="1900" alt="image" src="https://github.com/earthlab/firedpy/blob/main/firedpy/data/images/mahood_et_al_foto.png" />

-*Illustration of the MODIS sinusoidal projection and the tile system in which the data are stored*
+*Illustration of the MODIS sinusoidal projection and the tile system in which the data are stored.
+Figure is from Mahood et al. 2022*

 ## FIREDpy citations